peroxz/DonLimpioLogCleaner/README.md

 The output prints to STDOUT.
 The error prints to STERR.
 It's like a supergrep command.

 You can grep GB logs in minutes.
 For example: 8000 keywords to 35 GB logs in 85 minutes.
-Less time with fileinput and xargs command.

   ## Help